-In 2021, CAFTH and the CoC were successfully awarded funds through HUD's Youth Housing Demonstration Program (YHDP), and youth system planning involving DCS is underway.
-This funding will aim to reduce youth homelessness in Memphis and Shelby County.
+Our partnerships with public institutions, including the Department of Children's Services, corrections, and hospitals, continue to improve.
+In 2022, CAFTH and the CoC launched their youth homelessness program, utilizing funds awarded funds through HUD's Youth Housing Demonstration Program (YHDP).
+This \$3.8 million in funding will aim to reduce youth homelessness in Memphis and Shelby County.
 Currently CAFTH has assembled a Youth Action Board (YAB) comprised of area youth leaders, including youth with lived experiences.
 This board of stakeholders will participate in programming and serve as an advisory council throughout the YHDP planning process.
+Youth Housing Navigators are now funded through this program and are currently working with Communities in Schools, Memphis & Shelby County Schools, and Le Bonheur Children's Hospital to create system-wide impact on youth homelessness.

-Regional One, a local hospital and nationally recognized Center of Excellence, continues implementing a pilot program that provides a service pathway that effectively addresses housing and supportive service needs for their most vulnerable patients including those experiencing homelessness.
+Regional One, a local hospital and nationally recognized Center of Excellence, continues implementing their Complex Care program that provides a service pathway to effectively address housing and supportive service needs for their most vulnerable patients including those experiencing homelessness.
 The program partners with service providers to connect patients with needed services, including housing and participation in the Coordinated Entry System (CES).
-Regional One has expressed a willingness to share their knowledge with other local hospitals.
-In their intermediary role, CAFTH is committed to facilitating that process between the hospitals.
 CAFTH continues to promote and refer clients to free or discounted health services from Christ Community Health Services, Baptist Operation Outreach, and Regional One.
 CAFTH provides a continually updated resource guide with health service information on our website.
 Additionally, CAFTH works to build new health systems partnerships to improve public health and the delivery of healthcare services.
+This includes the launch of a formal Healthcare Committee with a goal of increasing access to healthcare for persons experiencing homelessness.

-Shelter provider Room in the Inn is now providing respite care to those who are homeless and have had medical procedures that make it unsafe for them to discharge to a shelter or unsheltered homelessness.
-CAFTH continues to offer support to their 21-bed Recuperative Care Center partner by connecting participants in the program to long-term housing through the Coordinated Entry System.
+Shelter provider Room in the Inn continues to provide respite care to those who are homeless and have had medical procedures that make it unsafe for them to discharge to a shelter or unsheltered homelessness.
+CAFTH offers support to their 21-bed Recuperative Care Center partner by connecting participants in the program to long-term housing through the Coordinated Entry System.